[TOC]

 }

-After click the reference option, save the strategy.
+After checking the reference in the template column of the strategy editing page, save the strategy.

-It can be regarded as an exchange object.
-By default, it is the first exchange added in the strategy parameters.
+can be regarded as an exchange object.
+By default, it is regarded as the first exchange object added in the strategy parameters.
 All data interaction with the exchange is realized through the functions in this object.

-The added exchange object corresponds to the exchange
+The added exchange objects correspond to the exchange

 function main() {

-Log("The name of the first exchange object added on the real market robot page or backtest page:", exchange.GetName(), "label:", exchange.GetLabel())
+Log("The name of the first exchange object added on the bot page or backtest page:", exchange.GetName(), ", Label:", exchange.GetLabel())

 }